prebid/prebid.github.io/prebid-server/developers/add-a-module-java.md

 - `call(...)` - returns result of hook invocation.

 ### Difference between AuctionResponseHook and ExitpointHook
-In the nutshell both hooks allow to modify the OpenRTB Bid Response but in the different formats.
+In a nutshell, both hooks allow the modification of the OpenRTB Bid Response but in different ways.
-The AuctionResponseHook provides the last chance to work with the Java objects that allow to modify the auction response with ease.
+The `AuctionResponseHook` provides a last chance to work with the Java objects that modify the auction response.
-The ExitpointHook allows to build a completely different response based on the received auction context.
-It's possible but not recommended to modify the auction/amp/video response on that stage, rather build another one and modify response headers accordingly.
+The `ExitpointHook` allows you to build a completely different response based on the received auction context. i.e. something that's not OpenRTB JSON - something like VAST.
+These hooks could modify the auction/amp/video response that PBS has built, or it could build another one and modify response headers accordingly.

 Important Notes:

-- the ExitpointHook is a powerful tool that allows to re-write the auction results, so make sure the important data won't be lost for the client.
+- The ExitpointHook is a powerful tool that allows rewriting the auction results, so make sure important data won't be lost for the client.
-- since the response body is already prepared before and is not modified after calling the ExitpointHook the results of its execution, i.e. debug info, traces, won't be added automatically, but can be added manually inside the hook.
+- Since the response body is not modified after calling the ExitpointHook, debug and traces won't be added by PBS-core.
+The exitpoint hook is responsible for adding its own tracing to the generated output.
-- analytics adapters doesn't have access to the response built by the ExitpointHook, but they receive the up-to-date auction context with the ExitpointHook execution status and analytics tags.
+- Analytics adapters doesn't have access to the response built by the ExitpointHook, but they receive the up-to-date auction context with the ExitpointHook execution status and analytics tags.

 ### Examples